plp13/qman/man/qman.1.md

 of the **MANWIDTH** environment variable.
 If **MANWIDTH** hasn't been set, it tries to set it to the value of **COLUMNS** and, if that also fails, it sets it to the default value of 80.

+# SIGNALS

+Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to locate parse a configuration file, using the process outlined in **CONFIGURATION**.

 # EXIT STATUS
 | Value | Description                                                          |